Professor of Education

-Jal Mehta is an associate professor at the Harvard Graduate School of Education.
+Jal Mehta is a professor at the Harvard Graduate School of Education.
 His research explores the role of different forms of knowledge in tackling major social and political problems, particularly problems of human improvement.
 He has also written extensively on what it would take to improve American education, with a particular focus on the professionalization of teaching.

 Jal is the author of The Allure of Order: High Hopes, Dashed Expectations and the Troubled Quest to Remake American Schooling (New York: Oxford University Press, 2013) and the co-editor of The Futures of School Reform (Cambridge: Harvard Education Press, 2012).
 He is currently working on two projects: In Search of Deeper Learning, a contemporary study of schools, systems, and nations that are seeking to produce ambitious instruction; and The Chastened Dream, a history of the effort to link social science with social policy to achieve social progress.
 He is co-editor of the Learning Deeply blog at Education Week, and in 2014 was the top-ranked junior faculty scholar in the Rick Hess Education Week rankings.
 He is also the winner of the Morningstar Teaching Award at the Harvard Graduate School of Education.
 He was recently awarded a Radcliffe Fellowship and will be on sabbatical for the 2016-17 academic year.